 The Screenwriting Diploma costs £14,000 for the year.
 There are no hidden costs and entry to a leading UK screenwriter's festival is included.

 Please visit the Funding Your Studies section of our website for more information

 To book your place on this course please:

 Apply by post, print out the application form and post to London Film Academy, 52A Walham Grove, London, SW6 1QR, email firstname.lastname@example.org.
 As soon as we've received your application we’ll send you a confirmation email containing payment details.
 Please check your ‘Junk Mail’ folder if you appear to have not received this email.

-Alongside a completed application form please apply with:
+Alongside a completed application form online, please apply with:

 Please see Screenwriting Diploma Application Checklist for further details.

 What kind of students are we looking for?